 A bandit terrorizes a small Mexican farming village each year.
 Several of the village elders send three of the farmers into the United States to search for gunmen to defend them.
 They end up with seven, each of whom comes for a different reason.
-They must prepare the town to repulse an army of forty bandits who will arrive wanting food.
+They must prepare the town to repulse an army of thirty bandits who will arrive wanting food.
 Written by

 John Vogel <firstname.lastname@example.org>

 After the first defense of the village, when Chris is asked what he would do if he were Caldera, the villager behind him with the sling has the sling going over his left shoulder.
 After the Chris tells the villager to change the guards, the villager with the sling has the sling over his right shoulder.
 See more »

 Nobody throws me my own guns and says run.
 Nobody.

 See more »